dianavins/dianavins.github.io-hiaer_spike_hardware_documentation/0_Introduction/0_3_hardware_component_definitions.md

 # Hardware Component Definitions (Low-Level)

 This guide introduces hardware components from the ground up, starting with basic concepts and building toward more complex systems.
 Each section assumes only knowledge from previous sections.
+The rest of the chapters are also set up to introduce these ideas in the context of a network.

 ---